-The tools used by the court coordinators to assess a potential program participant's appropriateness for Drug Court include, but are not limited to: the Risk and Needs Triage (RANT) screening instrument, which is an evidence-based instrument that allows problem-solving courts to assess individuals' level of risk and need in order to determine the appropriate level of services; the SASSI-3 or similar test, which is a self-report screening instrument for substance dependency.
-It provides a classification of chemically dependent or not chemically dependent.
-The AUDIT (Alcohol Use Disorders Identification Test) is used to identify excessive drinking and as a framework for intervention to help hazardous and harmful drinkers reduce or cease alcohol
+Drug Court provides referral, screening and assessment process/eligibility determination.
+The tools used by the Court Coordinator to assess a potential program participant's appropriateness for Drug Court include, but are not limited to the following:

+- Risk and Needs Triage (RANT) screening instrument, which is an evidence-based instrument that allows problem-solving courts to assess individuals' level of risk and need in order to determine the appropriate level of services. - SASSI-3 or similar test, which is a self-report screening instrument for substance dependency.
+It provides a classification of